 There are dampers that have been manufactured with the end user in mind, with various features to make the job of testing easier.

 As stated above, where manual fire dampers are installed in a building, it is much better to choose ones that are fitted with a cassette mechanism.
-But, automatic fire dampers perform better, are activated earlier when wired up to the BMS and are safer than their manual equivalents.
+But, automatic fire dampers perform better, are activated earlier when wired up to an Actionpac system and are safer than their manual equivalents.

 Control panels provide real-time status of the dampers across the building and can be configured to notify users if there are problems with any of the dampers – something which can happen remotely.